bargaorobalo/monster-app/README.md

     grunt test:start

-Plus: If you open the `Gruntfile.js` file, you'll find wonders and useful tasks.
+Plus: If you open the `Gruntfile.js` file, you'll find wonders and more useful tasks.